THE THIRD LIVERPOLITAN TWEED RUN:

 Once again it is time to wax your handlebar but also time to strap down your bungy, buff up your sola topee and set your sights for adventure and exploration in uncharted territory!

-With surprisingly little physical exertion this jaunt will take you into the heart of 'the sticks': through woods, along winding paths, over narrow bridges spanning precipitous drops*, across golf links, skirting firing ranges, a R.A.F. aerodrome and past settlements of strangely-dressed natives with eccentric voting behaviour!
+With surprisingly little physical exertion this jaunt will take you into the heart of 'the sticks': through woods, along winding paths, over narrow bridges spanning precipitous drops*, across golf links, skirting firing ranges, a Royal Air Force aerodrome and past settlements of strangely-dressed natives with eccentric voting behaviour!

 Our Man In Crosby has planned the route (see link to map below).
 Keep your eyes skinned for the latest news - he is researching refreshment stops along the way.

 Rendezvous point is Ainsdale station at 11am on Sunday 2nd October.